3dprogramin/thinkpad-p51-archbang/README.md

 - ~~notifications not showing up in window manager~~

 - fingerprint scanner not working
-- set brithness of display
+- set brightness of display
 - NVIDIA video card not working, currently running only integrated Intel card

 Check the **issues+fixes** folder for more details